kristheredpanda/offlinemp3x/README.md

-# OfflineMP3X v1.1.0 Release Notes
+# OfflineMP3X v1.1.5 Release Notes
-The application now contains two new features, bringing it another step closer to being a fully featured music player.

-• Shuffle (shuffles your playlist)

-• Repeat (repeats the current song)
+The application has had the following done in this version:

+• Shuffle: This feature now shuffles like Spotify does, goes to a random song instead of re-organizing the entire list.
+• SeekBar: I have replaced the non-interactive default ProgressBar control with a custom-made TrackBar control made to look like the Spotify seek bar, making for a much cleaner look.

+I have also removed the toggle for AutoPlay and baked the functionality into the program, so it goes to the next song by default.